PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Additional Quantitative Results

-\inlinesubsection{Real-World Interpretation of Velocity.} The $\mvel$ and $\mvelEMD$ metrics reported in the main paper include all pedestrians in the scene.
+The $\mvel$ and $\mvelEMD$ metrics reported in the main paper include all pedestrians in the scene.
 Since each scene contains some percentage of stationary pedestrians (given by $\mstat$), this decreases the average walking speed.
-Here we analyze the walking speeds of only agents that have a non-zero overall displacement in order to give a more intuitive analysis of how realistic the pace is.
-The results are given in Table \ref{tab:rwkim}.
+Here we analyze the walking speeds of only agents that have a non-zero overall displacement in order to give a more intuitive analysis of how realistic the pace is (Table \ref{tab:rwkim}).

 A number of peer-reviewed studies report statistics on the distributions of human walking speeds in unobstructed environments, i.e., not restricted by the presence of other humans or obstacles \cite{BOHANNON2011182,syddall_2015,mohler_visual_2007}.
-They typically range from 0.8 m/s for elderly populations to as high as 1.6 m/s for healthy adult males, with an average walking speed reported around 1.3 m/s.
+They range from 0.8 m/s for elderly populations to as high as 1.6 m/s for healthy adult males, with an average walking speed reported around 1.3 m/s.
 For I2V, we can compute the ground truth walking speeds as a point of comparison.
 Table \ref{tab:rwkim} reports the results on the GT datasets from the ETH/UCY scenes.
 The walking speeds range from 1.29 m/s (ETH) to 1.57 m/s (ZARA2), which strongly agree with the results expected from the literature.
-For T2V, our best point of comparison is to compute the walking speeds in the joint \emph{Sparse/Directional} category, which usually represent unobstructed environments.
-Table \ref{tab:rwkim} reports the results.
+The Sparse/Directional subset (\emph{\denS/\intD}) the T2V benchmark corresponds to the same type of scenery as ETH/UCY and serves as a good point of comparison.

 In the I2V benchmark, \WAN\ is the model that produces the closest match overall to GT walking speed distributions.
 The other models have variable performance, with some scenes very close to the GT distribution and others clearly too fast or too slow, although still within a range of physically plausible movement speeds.
 Speeds as high as 2.43 m/s (\CVX, ETH scene) approach running speeds rather than walking, which appears to result from a scale mismatch where the model generates humans that are too large relative to the scene and therefore walk too quickly in the real-world coordinate system.